 Given how affordable properties in major cities are becoming increasingly scarce, the Government created an initiative, known as PPAM (formerly known as PPA1M), to help overcome this issue.
 See more on PPAM below.

 What is PPAM?

-The Government first launched eight years ago in 2013, offering homes with attractive prices ranging from RM90,000 to RM300,000 for the civil workers.
+The Government first launched eight years ago in 2013, offering residential units with attractive prices from our property developer ranging from RM90,000 to RM300,000 for the civil workers.
 The Government aims to complete building as many as 126,000 affordable homes around the country by 2020.
 To execute their plans of supplying reasonably priced homes in major cities, the Government encouraged private developers to participate in the project by subsidising them as much as RM25,000 to RM35,000.
 According to Housing and Local Government Minister, Datuk Zuraida Kamaruddin, she stated that RM310 million more has been allocated to build PPAM units this year (2020).